Home

 The Anchor, as a symbol of hope, does not appear to have belonged to the ancient and classic system of symbolism.

 End Albert Mackey.
-Credit and full acknowledgement is given to Albert Mackey, Mackey’s Revised Encyclopedia of Freemasonry, Volume 1, 1929.
+Credit and full acknowledgment for information about the anchor and the ark is given to Albert Mackey, Mackey’s Revised Encyclopedia of Freemasonry, Volume 1, 1929.

-Back to Freemason Symbols
+Back to the list of Freemason Symbols